|More pictures from the Knossos Palace|

 |How to estimate human capital||

-(i) Kravis (1956) found that American workers in the export industries earned a higher wage than those in the import competing industries.
+(i) Kravis (1956) found that American workers in the export industries earned higher wages than those in the import competing industries.
 This difference in wage reflects the existence of human capital.

 It is more likely that human capital had existed in both industries.
 However, it is the extra human capital embodied in labor in the export sector that counts here.
 The value of (extra) human capital embodied in labor is: